Zero waste: Corporate initiatives

 An example of a company that has demonstrated a change in landfill waste policy is General Motors (GM).
 GM has confirmed their plans to make approximately half of its 181 plants worldwide "landfill-free" by the end of 2010.
 Companies like Subaru, Toyota, and Xerox are also producing landfill-free plants.
-Furthermore, The United States Environmental Protection Agency (EPA) has worked with GM and other companies for decades to minimize the waste through its WasteWise program.
-The goal for General Motors is finding ways to recycle or reuse more than 90% of materials by: selling scrap materials, adopting reusable boxes to replace cardboard, and even recycling used work gloves.
+Furthermore, the United States Environmental Protection Agency (EPA) has worked with GM and other companies for decades to minimize waste through its WasteWise program.
+The goal for General Motors is to find ways to recycle or reuse more than 90% of materials by selling scrap materials, adopting reusable boxes to replace cardboard, and recycling used work gloves.
 The remainder of the scraps might be incinerated to create energy for the plants.
-Besides being nature-friendly, it also saves money by cutting out waste and producing a more efficient production.
+Besides being nature-friendly, it also saves money by cutting out waste and producing more efficient production.
 Microsoft and Google are two other big companies that have Zero Waste goals.
 These two companies have goals to keep the majority of their waste out of landfills.
 Google has six locations that have a Zero Waste to Landfill goal.
 These locations have a goal to keep 100% of their waste out of landfills.
-Microsoft has a similar goal, but they are only trying to keep 90% their waste out of landfills.
-All these organizations push forth to make our world clean and producing zero waste.
+Microsoft has a similar goal, but they are only trying to keep 90% of their waste out of landfills.
+All these organizations push forth to make our world clean and produce zero waste.